felixrieseberg/React-Dropzone-Component/README.md

 ```

 ##### Custom Post Parameters
 To add custom parameters to your request, add a `params` property to your Dropzone.js configuration object.
-You can check out the included example by running `grunt params`.

 ```
 var djsConfig = {